inno-devops-labs/S24-core-course-labs/app_python/README.md

 You should now be able to access the app at http://localhost:8080.

 Use docker ps to verify that your container is running, and docker logs <container-id> for inspecting the application logs.

+## Continuous Integration (CI) Workflow

+Our project leverages GitHub Actions to automate the testing, linting, security vulnerability checking, and Docker image building/pushing processes.
+This ensures that every push and pull request triggers a series of checks to maintain code quality and security standards.

+### Workflow Overview

+Here's what happens under the hood when a new code is pushed or a pull request is made:

+1. Linting: We use flake8 to check for any Python style guide violations and potential errors in the code.
+2. Automated Testing: Our unit tests are run using pytest to ensure existing functionality remains consistent with any changes introduced.
+3. Security Vulnerability Check: With Snyk integration, our workflow checks for any known vulnerabilities in the project dependencies, enhancing the application's security posture.
+4. Docker: Upon successful completion of the above steps, a new Docker image is built and pushed to Docker Hub automatically.
+This ensures that the Docker image is always up to date with the latest codebase.

+### Running CI Locally

+While our CI processes are fully automated through GitHub Actions, developers can replicate these steps locally to ensure their contributions are compliant before pushing:

+- Linting: Execute flake8 . in the project root directory.
+- Testing: Run unit tests using the command pytest.
+- Checking for Vulnerabilities: Install Snyk and run snyk test to find any vulnerabilities.
+Note: Requires Snyk authentication.
+- Building Docker Image: Use the docker build command detailed in the "Using Docker" section.

+### CI Best Practices

+Our CI workflow adheres to industry best practices, including but not limited to:

+- Automated testing on every push and pull request to ensure robustness.
+- Using Docker to ensure consistent environments from development to production.
+- Employing Snyk for continuous security vulnerability assessment.

+For more details on our CI workflow and practices, refer to the CI.md documentation included in the project repository.

+### Viewing CI Status

+Visit the "Actions" tab in our GitHub repository to view the current and historical statuses of our CI workflows.
+Each commit or pull request will display whether it passed all the CI checks or if any action is required to resolve issues.